QueerGlobal/qg-docs/README.md

 For our back-end contributors, we have built a mechanism that will allow us to collate API code using different technologies into a single published endpoint (so, for example, one contributor could write a POST method that registers an object with our search API in Python, and another contributor could write a GET method that executes a search in Golang.)
 We believe this will allow volunteers to contribute on a granular basis.

 Using microservices will also provide an evolvable architecture, allowing us to add additional services.
-We plan to develop converge on a generalized framework that will allow us to continuously evolve our architecture, but our current focus is around building out the microservices that represent our domain entities.
+We plan to converge on a generalized framework that will allow us to continuously evolve our architecture, but our current focus is around building out the microservices that represent our domain entities.

 ## Front End